eburghar/kakpipe/README.md

 - `kakpipe-bg` which just do everything in the background.

 This utility would be voided if kakoune implements an `-ansi` argument on `edit -fifo` or `info` commands.

+You can start long running processes with `kakpipe`.
+When you close the buffer, the processes are stopped.

 ## Installation